jarvbol/BrightSpotDetector/README.md

 | `max_wh_percent`	| int	| 15 |	Maximum object width/height as % of frame |
 | `gaussian_sigma`	| int	| 10 |	Gaussian penalty for distance from center |

+---

+## Example of the operation

+---

+## License

+MIT — feel free to use, modify, and distribute.